maquinadeturing/lamaquinadeturing.su/_posts/en/2024-09-08-simple-sabotage-field-manual.markdown

 _The_ [Simple Sabotage Field Manual](https://en.wikisource.org/wiki/Simple_Sabotage_Field_Manual) _was a collection of simple sabotage techniques gathered by the_ Office of Strategic Services _(predecessor of the CIA) during World War II to be distributed among workers in enemy countries and disrupt their industry and military._

 _Despite being used in 1944, many of its methods will be familiar to 21st century readers.
-Notably, some techniques come from observing inneficiencies that happen in many organizations "even under normal conditions", which makes many people inadvertedly act as "sabouteurs".
+Notably, some techniques come from observing inefficiencies that happen in many organizations "even under normal conditions", which makes many people inadvertently act as "saboteurs".
 For example, by "bringing up irrelevant issues as frequently as possible" or "referring back to matters decided upon at the last meeting and attempting to re-open the question"._

-_Erik Bernhardsson adapted it to software development in its [Simple sabotage for software](https://erikbern.com/2023/12/13/simple-sabotage-for-software.html)._
+_Erik Bernhardsson adapted it to software development in his [Simple sabotage for software](https://erikbern.com/2023/12/13/simple-sabotage-for-software.html)._

 ---